-The reports in the The Organic Farmer do not necessarily reflect the views of icipe when it has grown very high or even evenly on the stubbles (grass stumps), when it has already died back.
+The reports in the The Organic Farmer do not necessarily reflect the views of icipe when it has grown very high or even when it has already died back.
 Such grass has lost most of its nutrients, especially proteins that sustain milk production.
 Milk is a protein rich fluid and cows need proteins to produce it.
 After flowering and seed production, grasses usually start to take back most nutrients from the leaves into the roots in preparation for the dry season, so that they can grow again from the roots when the next rainy season starts.